-Greetings RV enthusiasts.
-I’m posting a short article on the subject of cold inflation pressures and their potential contribution to blow-outs.
-I’ll start by discussing the cold inflation topic in light of ambient temperatures, draw a few conclusions guided by a key engineering principle, and then the present a list of causes for of trailer tire blow-outs.
+Greetings RV enthusiasts; this post is about inflation pressures and tire blow-outs.
+I’ll start by discussing the topic as it relates to ambient temperatures, draw a few conclusions guided by a key engineering principle, and then present a prioritized list of blow-out causes, obtained from my research.
 I’ll anchor the discussion around my own tires: 4410-lb, 75mph ST tires, with a “cold” inflation pressure of 110psi.

 The “Cold Inflation Pressure” issue